adamdjbrett/outcome/content/canopy/essay1/intro.md

    orchid: "https://orcid.org/0009-0004-6725-8425"
    about: "I’M A EDUCATOR, RESEARCHER, OPERATIONS MANAGER, AND A WEB DEVELOPER."
    information:
+    - text: "Adam DJ Brett is the grant and event coordinator for the Doctrine of Discovery Project, funded by the Henry Luce Grant “200 Years of Johnson v.
+M’Intosh” and supported by the Indigenous Values Initiative and Syracuse University."
-    - text: "I love listening, learning, sharing, and hearing stories.
-Since 2016 I have been working with the American Indian Law Alliance (AILA)."
+    - text: "He is also an International Research Associate with the American Indian Law Alliance and an adjunct professor of religion at Syracuse University."
-    - text: "This work is challening and breaks me great joy.
-In 2022 I received my Ph.D. in religion from Syracuse University."
-    - text: "I am passionate about researching and teaching the histories of the Doctrine of Discovery."
    social:
     - icon: "fa-brands fa-google-scholar"
       link: "https://scholar.google.com/citations?user=RDtqciQAAAAJ"